Electrify DC!

 Our Three-Pronged Approach To Electrification in the District

-Washington Gas Light Company (WGL) is currently proposing a $4.5 billion plan to replace all its gas infrastructure.
+Washington Gas (WGL) is currently proposing a $4.5 billion plan to replace nearly all its gas infrastructure (with new gas infrastructure).
 That would lock us into fossil fuels for decades — long past what the DC law requires.
 We’re pressuring the Public Service Commission to reject this terrible plan.

-Eight Councilmembers recently introduced the “Healthy Homes and Residential Electrification Amendment Act of 2023.”
-This is a great bill that would support up to 30,000 low- and moderate-income households to remove harmful methane burning appliances from their homes.
+In 2023, eight Councilmembers introduced the “Healthy Homes and Residential Electrification Amendment Act of 2023.”
+This bill that would support up to 30,000 low- and moderate-income households to remove harmful methane burning appliances from their homes.
+In May 2024, the bill successfully passed!
+Now we need to make sure the mayor’s budget funds it.

 Helping DC Residents To Go Electric